 Any advice for approaching publishers?

 Always approach anyone professionally, not just publishers, with class.
 The biggest mistake I see new writers doing is being too pushy.
 You need to pitch your novel to sell it, not push it onto someone.
 And be sure to have a well-rehearsed pitch ready for whenever you meet anyone who asks, “What’s your book about?”
 That question is always a potential sale.

 How do you handle rejection as a writer?

 The best way to handle rejection is to realize that everyone goes through it.
 Not everyone is going to love every book, so you as a writer have to come to terms with the fact that you’re going to get haters, trolls or maybe just an agent that says, “No thanks.”

 How do you deal with isolation, as writing is an inherently private exercise?

 Get on social media and meet as many writers as you can.
 It’s hard to find writers near you, but on social media they’re everywhere.
 Make friends with people.
 It doesn’t matter if they live on the other side of the world because technology can connect everyone with a push of the button.
 Once you find writers like yourself, you’ll never feel alone again.

 Is there anything else you’d like to share with aspiring writers?

 Dream big and don’t let hopelessness cloud your vision.
 If you say you can’t do it, you won’t.
 But if you tell yourself you can do it, you’ll get there no matter how long it takes.

-You can find out more about Mandi Lynn via her website and social media channels: YouTube, Instagram, Twitter, Facebook, Goodreads, Pinterest and LinkedIn.
+You can find out more about Mandi Lynn via her website and social media channels: YouTube, Instagram, Twitter, Facebook, Goodreads and Pinterest.
 Essence and I am Mercy are available for purchase on Amazon.